This post may contain affiliate links. See my disclosure policy.

 • Cook the shrimp in butter.
 Butter boosts browning, deepens the flavor, and helps the spices sizzle into the shrimp for that rich, smoky finish.

 • Adjust the heat.
-This recipe has a little kick from cayenne and chili powder, but you can easily tailor it to your spice preference.
+This recipe has a little kick from cayenne pepper, but it’s easy to tailor it to your spice preference.
 If you’re heat-sensitive, cut back on the cayenne or skip it altogether.
 Like it fiery?
 Add a pinch more or toss in some crushed red pepper for extra heat.

 op-down view of a skillet filled with golden blackened shrimp, garnished with chopped parsley and lemon wedges for a bright, fresh finish.